mathbou/docker-cgwire/README.md

 To prevent conflict with production stacks, a `-dev` suffix is automatically added to the `COMPOSE_PROJECT_NAME` variable.
 Also, the default exposed port is `8080`, it can be changed by adding `DEV_PORT` variable to you `env` file.

+> [!caution]
-**[- The development DB is wiped out each time you launch the 'build.sh local --develop' command', unless you specify the '--keep-db' option -]**
+> The development DB is wiped out each time you launch the 'build.sh local --develop' command', unless you specify the '--keep-db' option

 # About authors